Malaga: 1-Hour Tuk-Tuk Tour

 _________________________

-We tour Málaga Park, an urban tropical garden that houses exotic species and sculptures.
+We walk through Malaga Park, an urban tropical garden that houses exotic species and sculptures.
 This space creates an oasis of tranquility in the heart of the city.
-Along the park stand emblematic buildings such as the Bank of Spain and the City Hall.
-Both are examples of early 20th-century institutional architecture.
+Along the park, emblematic buildings such as the Bank of Spain and the City Hall stand tall.
+Both are examples of the institutional architecture of the early 20th century.

 7